SamyadeepSaha/miscellaneous/rust/rust.md

 ### Character Types

 Character types is four bytes in size and represents unicode scalar value, which means it can represents a lot than just ASCII.
 Accented letters, Chinese, Japanese and Korean, character emojis and zero-width spaces are all valid char values in Rust.

 ## Functions

 Rust function definitions are also statements.
 And statements do not returns values.
 Which is different from language like C and Ruby.

+## Module System

+Rust has a number of features that allow you to manage your code's organization, including which details are exposed, which details are private, and what names are in each scope in your programs.
+These features, sometimes collectively referred to as the module system, include:

+- **Packages** A Cargo feature that lets you build, test, and shares crates.
+- **Crates** A tree of modules that produces a library or executable.
+- **Modules and use** Let you control the organization, scope, and privacy of paths.
+- **Paths** A way of naming an item, such as a struct, function, or module.